awslabs/aws-sync-routes/README.md

 The primary use case is for [VMware Cloud on AWS (VMC)](https://aws.amazon.com/vmware/) [software-defined datacenter (SDDC)][sddc] managed routes, but this could also be used as-is for any scenario where syncing AWS VPC routes to custom route tables is desired.

+This solution should only cost a few dollars per month to operate- depending on the number of routes managed and the number of API calls.
+Please see the pricing guides for further details: [AWS Lambda](https://aws.amazon.com/lambda/pricing/), [AWS API Gateway](https://aws.amazon.com/api-gateway/pricing/), [Amazon SNS](https://aws.amazon.com/sns/pricing/), [Amazon S3](https://aws.amazon.com/s3/pricing/), [Amazon CloudWatch Logs](https://aws.amazon.com/cloudwatch/pricing/), & [CloudFormation](https://aws.amazon.com/cloudformation/pricing/).

+This is also an infrastructure as code solution, meaning that it should only require a few commands to deploy once the prerequisites are installed & configured, and was designed so that it should not require much attention thereafter.

+Once deployed, the enpdoint generally takes 1-3 seconds to execute when called, and is [idempotent](https://en.wikipedia.org/wiki/Idempotence), so changes will only be implemented once when the specified route either does not exist in one or more custom route tables or the next hop value changes.
+Routes will not be programmatically removed by this solution.

+One customer success story to date is that this solution was used in [us-east-1](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) to synchronize 26 production routes across 4 custom route tables (104 concurrent route synchronizations) within 4 seconds.
+This met the customer's requirement of completing all route sychronizations prior to timeout of a mission critical application at 15 seconds, and allowed them to complete a critical maintenance window.

+Please test thoroughly.

 ## Architecture

 ### Architecture diagram